rte-france/rte-france.github.io/_projects_rte/oasis.md

 but their installation costs and communication requirements are such that the power grid observability using synchrophasors remains limited.

-On the other hand, SCADA measurements have been in implementation since the 1970s and they outnumber the synchrophasors.
+in contrast, SCADA measurements have been in implementation since the 1970s and they outnumber the synchrophasors.
 Specifically, SCADA measurements are available at almost every synchronous generator as well as at the bulk interconnection interface for most of the renewable generators in the power grid.

-Since SCADA data is sampled asynchronously and in a somewhat random fashion, they may be sufficient in order to locate the source of forced ocillation.
+Since SCADA data is sampled asynchronously and in a somewhat random fashion, they may be sufficient in order to locate the source of forced ocillations.

 The code in this github project is an implementation of a statistical method for localizing the source of forced oscillations in a power system